PDF417/pdf417-android/README.md

 ##### `setInverseScanning(boolean)`
 By setting this to `true`, you will enable scanning of barcodes with inverse intensity values (i.e. white barcodes on dark background).
 This option can significantly increase recognition time.
 Default is `false`.

-##### `setAutoScaleDetection(boolean)`
-If set to `true`, prior reading barcode, image scale will be corrected.
-This enables correct reading of barcodes on high resolution images but slows down the recognition process.
-Default is `false`.

 ### Obtaining results from PDF417 recognizer
 PDF417 recognizer produces [Pdf417ScanResult](javadoc/com/microblink/recognizers/barcode/pdf417/Pdf417ScanResult.html).
 You can use `instanceof` operator to check if element in results array is instance of `Pdf417ScanResult` class.
 See the following snippet for an example: